Code-Institute-Submissions/MS1-WakeToWonderBand-Site/README.md

 This website has been laid out in a scrollable format and the user can easily navigate through the page.
 This is a fun website and is aimed at users who are into rock music and are interested in booking a rock band.
 It is aimed at a large audience and whilst visiting this site they will be introduced to a broader perspective of the bands music.
 As a user to this site i would expect to see, Images/Videos of the Band, contact/enquiry to book and to connect with the Band.

+## User Stories

+-  As a fan and friend of W2W I wanted to create a site where I could discover more of their music
+-  As an avid photographer I wanted to include images to capture the users into seeing action shots
+-  As a fan of rock music I wanted the user to be able to connect through social Links
+-  If I was a new visitor to this site I would like to find out more about this band and how I could enquire about booking them
+-  I wanted the user to be able to browse this site on any device which I am pretty sure I have achieved

 # **Features**

 ## Features left to implement